 As the Philippines broke its all-time high of daily COVID-19 infections for the fifth time within one week on March 26, 2021, Metro Manila and nearby provinces of Bulacan, Cavite, Laguna and Rizal ("NCR Plus") were again placed under ECQ effective March 29, 2021 until April 11, 2021 to address the exponential rise in COVID-19 cases in the country leading to hospital capacity rates reaching critical levels.
 The Philippine government subsequently downgraded the lockdown level in NCR Plus, and, together with the City of Santiago, Quirino, and Abra, were placed under MECQ effective April 12, 2021 until May 14, 2021.
 During MECQ, real estate activities limited to leasing is allowed to operate at full on-site capacity, while real estate activities outside of leasing shall be allowed to operate at 50% on-site capacity.
-Beginning August 06, 2021, NCR Plus will once again be placed under ECQ until August 20, 2021.
-Under ECQ, leasing activities are only allowed to operate onsite with a skeletal workforce.
+From August 6, 2021 to August 20, 2021, NCR Plus was once again placed under ECQ.
+The Government downgraded Metro Manila to MECQ from August 21, 2021 to September 15, 2021.
+Starting September 16, 2021 until September 30, 2021, Metro Manila will be placed under GCQ with Alert Level 4.

-Government quarantine measures have caused disruptions to businesses and economic activities, and its impact on businesses continue to evolve.
-In particular, the ECQ could adversely impact (a) the completion of Ayala Land's projects as construction is not an activity given priority under the government guidelines, and (b) Ayala Land's ability to collect and generate rental income, which could negatively impact its cash flows.
+Government guarantine measures have caused disruptions to businesses and economic activities, and its impact on businesses continue to evolve.
+In particular, the ECQ could adversely impact (a) the completion of Avala Land's projects as construction is not an activity given priority under the government guidelines, and (b) Ayala Land's ability to collect and generate rental income, which could negatively impact its cash flows.
 Due to the imposition of an ECQ, foot traffic in malls and occupancies in the Company's hotels have declined.
 With respect to the Company's malls, only tenants providing essential services, such as pharmacies, food-related outlets and supermarkets, which account for approximately 10% of the gross leasable area, were allowed to remain open in 2020.
 Only such establishments were able to pay rent during such periods in 2020 when ECQ was implemented.
 With the reimposition of stricter quarantine restrictions from August 06 to 20, 2021, 75% of the Company's malls gross leasable area will be under under the strictest ECQ classification wherein only essential tenants are allowed to operate.
 Furthermore, hotels occupancy as of June 30, 2021 was 45%.
 During the strictest ECQ, these accommodated BPO employees working nearby as well as healthcare professionals.
 They are also catering to returning overseas Filipinos for quarantine requirements.
 Nevertheless, the Company anticipates a decline in its sales reservations resulting from the limited mobility of its sales personnel due to the re-imposition of ECQ.

 As a consequence of COVID-19, sales velocity in 2020 and in first half of 2021 slowed down resulting in the increased inventory.
 The Company is already prepared to launch ₱100.0 billion worth of projects this year as velocity improves.
 However, the Company may decide to reduce the launches if there will be slowdown in demand given the reimposition of stricter quarantine levels.
-Further, the Company made several adjustments in 2020 to boost productivity in its construcion business despite manpower restrictions.
+Further, the Company made several adjustments in 2020 to boost productivity in its construction business despite manpower restrictions.
 The Company started enhancing and intensifying its strategies which improved productivity on several scopes of work from then 60 to 65 % to the current 82 to 85%.
 Given the reimposition of ECQ, the Company will continue implementing the current restrictive and stringent requirements for the deployment of manpower.